OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Create a grub.cfg file in /tftpboot/uefi/
 ---------------------------------------------

-Please consult the :ref:`Kickstart_installation` page for a description of automated Linux OS installation.
+Please consult the :ref:`Kickstart_installation_of_EL_Linux_systems` page for a description of automated Linux OS installation.

 The ``uefi/grubx64.efi`` (or the ``uefi/BOOTX64.EFI``) boot file will be looking for a GRUB2_ or Grub_ configuration file ``uefi/grub.cfg`` in the same subdirectory.